 A medical coder is a health information professional who assigns universally identifiable codes to a patient’s medical diagnoses and procedures.
 Medical billing professionals, on the other hand, are the liaisons between health insurance companies and healthcare facilities.
 They create and present health insurance claims then collect the funds.
 In smaller offices, the same person often handles both coding and billing.
 Sometimes coders are also asked to abstract information from the records for statistical and tracking purposes.

 Is medical coding difficult?

 But wait!
 Before you quit your training program, you should know about the very shiny silver lining to medical coding: you don’t need to memorize all those codes.
 Medical coders reference codebooks and coding software programs in order to make the correct assignment.
-Just be sure to keep abreast of frequent code updates, such as the transition from ICD-9 to ICD-10, and technological advances like the electronic health record (EHR) system.
+Just be sure to keep abreast of frequent code updates, such as the transition from ICD-9 to ICD-10, classification systems, and technological advances like the electronic health record (EHR) system.

 Is medical coding a good career?